Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Limitations

 \section{Limitations}

 While our framework reduces manual annotation effort and generalizes across domains, several limitations remain.
-Firstly, we purposefully choose a weaker LLM to show that our framework is not limited to computational resources or budget constraints.
+Firstly, we purposefully choose a smaller LLM to show that our framework is not limited to computational resources or budget constraints.
 However, the performance of our framework is likely to improve with more powerful LLMs.

 Secondly, while we demonstrate the effectiveness of our framework on a political advertisement corpus, it may not generalize to all domains.
+In particular, domains with highly overlapping or abstract topic boundaries may require additional constraints or hierarchical structure.

 Our framework relies on LLMs, which may introduce biases or hallucinate misleading topic labels.
 Additionally, automatic interpretation of political content may risk oversimplification or misrepresentation of nuanced discourse.